xfce-mirror/xfce4-notifyd/README.md

 If you install xfce4-notifyd to a non-standard prefix, the D-Bus and systemd service and unit files will be installed to the non-standard prefix as well, in places where the respective daemons may not be able to find them.
-You can pass `--with-dbus-service-dir=` and `--with-systemd-user-service-dir=` to `configure` in order to set the appropriate directories.
-If you want `configure` to automatically figure out the correct places to put those files (which may be outside your installation prefix), you can pass `auto` as the value to those two command-line options.
+You can pass `-Ddbus-service-dir=` and `-Dsystemd-user-service-dir=` to `meson setup` in order to set the appropriate directories.
+If you want `meson setup` to automatically figure out the correct places to put those files (which may be outside your installation prefix), you can leave the value empty for those two command-line options.